crosslandwa/wac.scheduling/README.md

 // -----METRONOME-----
 // a simple metronome

-var metronome = Scheduling.Metronome(numberOfBeats, bpm) // specifiy an accent every 1-16 beats, and a BPM
+var metronome = Scheduling.Metronome(numberOfBeats, bpm) // specify an accent every 1-16 beats, and a BPM

 // metronome emits an event (either 'accent' or 'tick') every beat